CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 JSON data type: object

+### CVE_product_data

+This is an array of product values, we use an array so that we can make multiple statements about the same product and they are seperate (if we used a JSON object we'd essentially be keying on the product name and they would have to overlap).
+Also this allows things like CVE_data_version or CVE_description to be applied directly to the product entry.

+Must contain: One of the product definitions must contains at least one CVE_version definition (so there must be a minimum of one full declaration of a vulnerable product)

+Mandatory in: CVE_product

+Optional in: none

+JSON data type: array that contains objects

+#### CVE_product_name

+The product name

+#### CVE_version

+See the CVE_version for a full definition

 ## CVE_version

 This is the container for listing the affected/non affected/fixed versions of a given technology, product, hardware, etc.